Why Choose TWU Education of the Deaf?

 - Early interventionist working with families of children birth to 3 years

-- Undergraduate degree from accredited university
+- Must have earned a Bachelor’s degree from an accredited university

 Courses - Total hours required: 30